Vocabulary Quiz #1 for ʻAilāʻau Story

 D.

-11. How do you say “smoke”, as in the smoke coming from a volcanic crater?
+11. How do you say “stream” as in a stream of water?

 A.